Points of View in Fiction Writing (with Plenty of Examples)

-What is first person?
-What’s third person?
+What is first person writing in fiction?
+What’s third person narrative?
 What’s all this about limited vs omniscient…?

 How you narrate a story – or what points of view you choose when writing fiction – can make all the difference to its appeal.
 What’s more, the choices you make now will affect every page (indeed, pretty much every sentence) of your novel.

 So you’d better get things right, huh?

 No worries.
 This post will tell you everything you need to know.
 We’ll start with some definitions and some examples, then assess the pros and cons of each possibility.

 Oh, and buckle up.
 This stuff can sound quite technical and scary, but (a) it’s simpler than it sounds, and (b) the choice you want to make instinctively is probably the right one.
 It’s really possible to overthink these things!

 First up: some definitions.

 All You Need To Know About Points Of View

 Point of view (POV) is the narrator’s position in relation to the story: